mathematic-inc/vscode-latex/README.md

 ## Features

+- (La)TeX syntax highlighting.
 - Formatting with column wrapping.
-  - Works with remote and unsaved files as well.
-  - Allows custom configurations.
-See [Formatter Configuration](#formatter-configuration) and [Extension Settings](#extension-settings).
-- (La)TeX syntax highlighting.
+- Linting.
 - LaTeX snippets.

+Both linting and formatting work with remote and unsaved files.
+They can also be customized with their respective proprietary configurations.
+See [Configuration Files](#configuration-files) and [Extension Settings](#extension-settings).

 ## Purpose